 Richard’s mother Andrea shares, “Everyone that meets Ricky always has nothing but positive things to say about him.
 He is also remembered by his bright, beautiful smile!”

 Richard’s mother searched for months for a way to improve her son’s independence.A Facebook plea for assistance led to a contact that connected the family to The Ability Center’s services.

 The Home Accessibility Program uses federal, state, and local grant dollars to assist individuals with accessible home modifications necessary to maintain quality of life and independent living.

 In collaboration with the Ohio Department of Medicaid Temporary Ramp Program, ACT made it happen.

+With more freedom, comes more time for Richard to do what he loves.
 He is a self-proclaimed “foodie” developing techniques from watching countless hours of Food Network.

-He is a true inspiration to many, and I’m sure he will continue to do so for many years to come!”
-What ACT is doing di-erently is creating inclusive opportunities for people with disabilities.
+What ACT is doing differently is creating inclusive opportunities for people with disabilities.

 Providing this ramp for Richard was the first step to building his independence and confidence for the future.